Pedro Durruti: Early life and activism

 Marciano Pedro Durruti Domingo was born in León, on 6 March 1911.
 He was the youngest son of Santiago Durruti (Note: His father's surname, "Durruti", was derived from the Basque word "Urruti" ("far away") and referred to Basques who lived in the mountains far away from urban centres.) and Anastasia Dumange, (Note: His mother's Catalan surname, "Dumange", was Castilianised to "Domínguez", although Pedro himself used the variant "Domingo".
 This was due to a change in the civil registry requested by his father, although the change was applied inconsistently to his children.) and the younger brother of the anarchist revolutionary Buenaventura Durruti.
 His older brother called him by the nickname "Perico", and he in turn called his older brother "Pepe".
 His older brother sent him letters from prison in 1926, after he was arrested for attempting to assassinate Alfonso XIII in Paris.
 After a subsequent arrest, Pedro attempted to convince his older brother to quit his revolutionary activism and return to León, but he refused.
 The young Durruti ultimately followed in his older brother's footsteps, becoming a mechanic by trade and joining the ranks of the Spanish anarchist movement.

 In September 1932, Pedro Durruti joined the Leonese anarchist group Paz y Amor.
-He soon became a leading figure in the Iberian Anarchist Federation (FAI) in the Leonse country, leading to his imprisonment during the anarchist insurrection of December 1933 and his arrest and trial during the Asturian Revolution of 1934.
+He soon became a leading figure in the Iberian Anarchist Federation (FAI) in the Leonese country, leading to his imprisonment during the anarchist insurrection of December 1933 and his arrest and trial during the Asturian Revolution of 1934.
 In order to escape surveillance, he moved to the Spanish capital of Madrid, where he would be less well-known.
 He kept in correspondence with his brother, who sent him letters in which he predicted the coming of a global war.

-He came to believe that the revolutionary movement's tactics needed to adapt to the present circumstances, and was himself won over by symbology and hierarchy of the Falangist movement.
+He came to believe that the revolutionary movement's tactics needed to adapt to the present circumstances, and was himself won over by the symbology and hierarchy of the Falangist movement.
 In the book El libro de San Marcos, Leonese writer Victoriano Crémer described Durruti as an "anarcho-Falangist" (anarco-falangista).
 His syncretic ideology synthesised elements from his brother's anarchism together with elements of fascism; he believed both were different versions of the same revolutionary ideology, opposed to both Marxism and capitalism, and that they could therefore be combined together.
 Through his friendship with the Falangist poet Luys Santa Marina, Durruti was able to set up a meeting on 3 May 1935 between the Falangist leader José Antonio Primo de Rivera, the anarchist Diego Abad de Santillán and Ángel Pestaña, the founder of the Syndicalist Party.